Wind1102/Learn/Theory/devops/docker.md

 # Cluster nodes
 ![Kubernetes worker node](../image/kubernetes_worker_node.png)

 - `Kubelet`: is primary node agent.
-The Kubelet serivice uses pod specifications to make sure all of the containers of the corresponding pods are running and healthy.
+The Kubelet service uses pod specifications to make sure all of the containers of the corresponding pods are running and healthy.
 Pod specifications are files written in YAML or JSON format and they declaratively describe a pod.
 PodSpecs are provided to kubelet primarily through the API server
 - `Container runtime`: The container runtime is responsible for managing and running the individual containers of a pod.
 Kubernetes, by default, has used containerd since version 1.9 as its container runtime
 - `kube proxy`: It runs as a daemon and is a simple network proxy and load balancer for all application services running on that particular node